Uddhav-Saikia/-Persona-Driven-Document-Intelligence/README.md

-# 📄 PDF Section Extractor
+# 📄 PDF Section Extractor based on Persona

 This project processes PDF documents for section extraction and semantic summarization based on a given persona and task (job to be done).
 The system uses a combination of structural heuristics, semantic similarity (Sentence-BERT), and keyword relevance (TF-IDF) to extract meaningful content sections from documents.